Georgekemk/Educopter/software/README.md

 For simplicity and to avoid directory errors in the Pi's terminal, set the following details for the Raspberry Pi

 - **Name** 'pi'
-- **Password** '<insert password here>'
+- **Password** 'password'

 ## Enable WiFi using the laptop hotspot

-Ensuring the Pi sends connects to your laptop hotspot makes ssh to Pi possible with the laptop connected to any network
+Ensuring the Pi connects to your laptop hotspot makes ssh to Pi possible with the laptop connected to any network

 To allow the Pi to connect to the laptop hotspot during first boot: